 Membership to Trusted Housesitters

-Another great way to save money while travelling long term is to become a house sitter.
-Websites such as Trusted Housesitters list hundreds of home owners who are looking for people to look after their homes and pets while they are away.
-Placements vary from weekend stays to several months, so can save a lot of money for cash-strapped backpackers!
-Membership costs $129 for the year.
+Apart from work exchanges that I already mentioned, another great way to save money while travelling long term is to become a house sitter.
+Websites such as Trusted Housesitters list hundreds of homeowners who are looking for people to look after their homes and pets while they are away.

 Foreign Currency